ClementNerma/Rave/docs/master.md

 One of the main points that make ranges interesting, aside not having to write all numbers manually, is that they take near-to-zero memory space.
 Even a range of 1000 billion numbers (let's say, `0..1_000_000_000_000`) will take only a few bytes in memory, while its hand-written version would take much more memory than your computer can handle (about 4096 gigabytes of RAM).

+Note that ranges only work with positive numbers, and are typed as `usize` values.

 #### Lists

 Lists, on their size, are defined using the `List<T>` type, where `T` is the same as for arrays: